fusionjs/fusion-react-async/README.md

 [![Build status](https://badge.buildkite.com/7037953b28b5737bad5844360b3ceef38b3aab09b6fd31587d.svg?branch=master)](https://buildkite.com/uberopensource/fusion-react-async)

-This package allows you to have you deeply nested components with asynchronous dependencies, and have everything just work with server-side rendering.
+This package allows you to have deeply nested components with asynchronous dependencies and have everything just work with server-side rendering.

 The typical use-case is when a deeply-nested component needs to have a resource fetched from a remote HTTP server, such as GraphQL or REST API.
 Since `renderToString` is synchronous, when you call it on your app, this component won't render correctly.